langurmonkey/website-source/content/projects/index.md

   - Real time strategy game engine written in Java.
 Very early stage, needs huge refactoring.

   <i class="fa fa-gitlab"></i>&nbsp;&nbsp;<strong><a href="https://gitlab.com/langurmonkey/tsnake">tsnake</a></strong>
-  - `tsnake` is a terminal snake game written in C++ using the ncurses library with support for different maps and tons of options.
+  - `tsnake` is a terminal snake game written in C++ using the ncurses library with support for different maps and tons of options. <a href="/blog/2019/learning-ncurses">Here a write-up</a>.

   <i class="fa fa-github"></i>&nbsp;&nbsp;<strong><a href="https://github.com/langurmonkey/mediaorganiser-py">mediaorganiser-py</a></strong>
   - Very small script to organise media files into folders sorted by year and month (/YYYYMM).
 It scans the file name and the EXIF and RAW metadata.
 Very handy to keep your photos and videos automatically sorted.